makersacademy/airport_challenge/README.md

   User storied all refer to the 'air traffic controller' needing to carry out the tasks of safe landing/takeoff.

-- When returning error messages and confirmation of a successful landing or takeoff, I decided to pass this behaviour to Plane - which are executed when the Plane object has carried out specific funcitons.
+- When returning error messages and confirmation of a successful landing or takeoff, I decided to pass this behaviour to Plane - which are executed when the Plane object has carried out specific functions.
   This isolates these methods, and remove any hard-coded statements in the Airport methods.

 2. Writing concise, DRY tests to get the maximum test coverage using RSpec